This post contains affiliate links.

 After our tour we walked around Pioneer Square some more and found some amazing murals…

-…and wound up in Oblique Square.
+…and wound up in Occidental Square.
 This is a cute little area which included tables for resent/eating and baggo games for people to play.

 After that we Ubered back to the hotel, ordered pizza (it was National Pizza Day), ate it and then passed out.
 At that point I had been awake for 30+ hours so there was no shame in my passing out game.
 LOL!